fdilke/bewl/notes/for-sussex.md

 - Scala enables nice DSLs

-- Some quite involved categorical calculations - for example, the tensorial strength axioms for strong monads
-- can be described elegantly and concisely in Bewl.
+- Some quite involved categorical calculations - for example, the tensorial strength axioms for strong monads - can be described elegantly in Bewl.

-- I've considered integrating the DSL with the language even deeper, using Scala implicit magic to make types and dots interchangeable.
+- I've considered even deeper integration of the DSL with the language, using Scala implicit magic to make types interchangeable with dots, and functions with arrows.

 - In summary, this all works a bit like the (mythical)
-"""category Hask""", where objects and types are the same.
+"""category Hask""", a meeting ground of software with math.

 ---